CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/workspaces-and-collaboration.md

   ![User can see the team workspace](../../images/core-concepts/user-can-see-team-workspace.png)

-#### Stop sharing in a Federated Organization
+#### A particular user stop sharing team workspaces

 To stop sharing a team workspace with other Organizations, you should be an administrator of the organization, administrator of cost center where the team workspace belongs to, or you should be the administrator of the team workspaces.
 In this article, we consider that the user is an organization administrator.

-#### Remove a particular user from a Federated Organization

-In order stop sharing with an user of a team workspace across organizations you have to follow the next steps:
+In order stop sharing a team workspace across organizations you have to follow the next steps:

 1. Go to team workspace settings.